 There are two “versions” of ArcGIS Online: ArcGIS Public (available from the Esri ArcGIS website) and the University of Toronto ArcGIS Online.
 The latter provides more features than the public site, and we will be using it for this workshop.
 If you already have a public ArcGIS account, you cannot use it with the University of Toronto ArcGIS Online system; you will use a separate account with your U of T email address.

 Click on Content from the main menu at the top of the screen.
 You will now be looking at the My Content tab.
 If this is a new account, you will have no items at the moment.

 First, create a folder to put your map in.
 Click the Create New Folder icon.

-Now create a new map in that folder: from the Create menu, choose Map.
+Now create a new map in that folder: Click Map at the top of the webpage.

 Give your map a title, summary, and at least one tag (which are required).
 The tags and summary can be helpful to aid searching for the map later.
 For tags, simply type in one or more keywords associated with your project, hitting "Enter" after each word.
 Ensure that the map will be saved in your Toronto Schools folder.